katjahauser/no_blank_slate/docs/README.md

+# Project discontinued

+This project has been discontinued and will not be maintained.
+If you are by chance interested in the same question (see About section), I suggest you ask the Borgwardt-Lab to also publish their CNN code since could not be found as of July 2021.
+Feel free to drop me a note, if you found out anything.

 # About

 This code base is used to evaluate Lottery Ticket Hypothesis type experiments with a focus on the network structure of the winning tickets.
 Currently, I am using a topological method, the Neural Persistence, for evaluation of winning tickets created with the OpenLTH framework.

-This code base is work in progress and will be extended by new experiments in the future.

 # Installation